 Upon signing of the LOI, ALX paid \$25,000 to UEX and were permitted to conduct up to \$100,000 in exploration work.
-ALX completed \$87,000 of exploration work that will be credited towards the Stage 1 exploration work commitment.
 Upon vesting any interest, ALX will become a party to the Black Lake Joint Venture.

-ALX will be earning its interest in the Black Lake Project exclusively from UEX's 90.92% interest in the Joint Venture.
+ALX will be earning its interest in the Black Lake Project exclusively from UEX's remaining interest in the Joint Venture.
 Orano has agreed to waive their first right of refusal on the transfer of any of UEX's ownership interest to ALX.